-New York City was the United States' first capitol and is rich with history from the Dutch settlements to the American Revolution to the Civil War and the present and future.
+New York City was the United States' first capitol and is rich with history from the Dutch settlements to the American Revolution to the present and future.
 We will wander through the modern-day Financial District, exploring the history of the area and how the city has grown and evolved, while maintaining its historic landmarks.

 This tour will start at NYC's oldest continuously operating church, which survived not only the great fire of 1776, but the collapse of the original World Trade Center on 9/11.
 As we journey through the city's oldest neighborhood, hear the stories of Alexander Hamilton, Aaron Burr, Thomas Jefferson, George Washington, and other colonial New Yorkers.
 You will walk the same streets they walked, and see the sites that shaped a nation.